UBC-MOAD/docs/ariane.rst

 .. code-block:: bash

     cd /ocean/$USER/$PROJECT/ariane-2.2.8_04/examples/qualitative
     ariane

-You should notice several new files, such as :kbd:`ariane_trajectories_qualitative.nc` and :kbd:`traj.txt`.
+You should notice several new files, such as :file:`ariane_trajectories_qualitative.nc` and :file:`traj.txt`.
 These files contain the trajectory information.

-* :kbd:`ariane_trajectories_qualitative.nc` can be loaded into a notebook to plot the particle locations over time and starting/finishing points, etc.
+* :file:`ariane_trajectories_qualitative.nc` can be loaded into a notebook to plot the particle locations over time and starting/finishing points, etc.
-* :kbd:`traj.txt` is helpful if you want to get a general idea of what the resulting trajectory coordinates look like or to check if the simulation ran properly.
+* :file:`traj.txt` is helpful if you want to get a general idea of what the resulting trajectory coordinates look like or to check if the simulation ran properly.

 .. _Configuring your run: